 Garden waste collection permits are valid between 1 January to 31 December 2024.

-You can sign up for the service from 6 December via the Council's website at your convenience (web link coming soon) and once subscribed your brown bin will continue to be collected on the same day that you currently receive your brown bin collection.
+You can now sign up for the service at your convenience and once subscribed your brown bin will continue to be collected on the same day that you currently receive your brown bin collection.